 Nevertheless (if you will allow me to apply a ‘macro’ concept to a ‘micro’ issue), if this rate is applied to our main category of Management, Professional and Related types of potential recruits, and/or our other main category of College-Degreed potential recruits, we are well below the 4-6% threshold for full employment…we find no unemployment!
 None!
 Zilch!
 A Big Goose Egg!

 “The economic goal of any nation, as of any individual, is to get the greatest results with the least effort.
 The whole economic progress of mankind has consisted in getting more production with the same labor…Translated into national terms, this first principle means that our real objective is to maximize production.
 In doing this, full employment—that is, the absence of involuntary idleness—becomes a necessary by-product.
 But production is the end, employment merely the means.
 We cannot continuously have the fullest production without full employment.
 But we can very easily have full employment without full production.”

 —Economics in One Lesson, by Henry Hazlitt, Chapter X, “The Fetish of Full Employment”

-On March 27th, the Bureau of Economic Analysis (BEA) announced the real gross domestic product (GDP) — the value of the production of goods and services in the United States, adjusted for price changes — increased at an annual rate of 2.2% in the fourth quarter of 2014, according to the “third” estimate released by the BEA.
-In the third quarter, real GDP increased 5.0%.
+On March 25th, the Bureau of Economic Analysis (BEA) announced the real gross domestic product (GDP) — the value of the goods and services produced by the nation’s economy less the value of the goods and services used up in production, adjusted for price changes — increased at an annual rate of +1.4% in the fourth quarter of 2015, according to the “third” estimate released by the Bureau of Economic Analysis.
+In the third quarter, real GDP increased 2.0%.

 IT IS IMPOSSIBLE FOR UNEMPLOYMENT EVER TO BE ZERO